MatthBogaert/BenchmarkingEnsemblesInCCP/README.md

 ## References

-Bogaert Matthias, Delaere Lex.
-"Ensemble Methods in Customer Churn Prediction: a Comparative Analysis of the State-of-the-art".
-Under review.
+Bogaert, M., & Delaere, L. (2023).
+Ensemble Methods in Customer Churn Prediction: A Comparative Analysis of the State-of-the-Art.
+Mathematics, 11(5), 1137.